Ljochev/JavaScriptClasses/cas_9/materijali.md

 Object-oriented programming (OOP) in JavaScript is a programming paradigm that revolves around the concept of objects, which are instances of classes defining a blueprint for their structure and behavior.
 JavaScript, while primarily a prototype-based language, incorporates key OOP principles.

-**Objects and Classes:** JavaScript allows the creation of objects directly, and ES6 introduced the class syntax, providing a more familiar way to define and instantiate obje cts.
+**Objects and Classes:** JavaScript allows the creation of objects directly, and ES6 introduced the class syntax, providing a more familiar way to define and instantiate objects.

 **Encapsulation:** Objects encapsulate data and methods, bundling them together to control access and prevent unintended modifications.
 This helps in organizing and structuring code.